SETIatHCRO/obsnerd/README.md

 The focus right now is to observe the Starlink Direct-to-Cell (DTC) satellites.

 ##Find satellites##
 Need to find and set up the satellites.
-This is currently interactive.
+This is currently clumsily interactive.
 The main problem is that THERE ARE SO MANY!

 Set up the planning tool from with ipython and get 'tracks'